Code-Institute-Submissions/TeachFlow/testing.md

     * Players turn (play round):
         * 'Listen & watch' is replaced with 'your go' & taps left info, as expected.
-        * Tiles are clickable with coloured tiles on hover, as expected.
+        * Tiles are clickable with a CSS transform property is apllied on hover, as expected.
+            On touchscreen devices, the hover effects on tiles was found to be sticky.
+This bug is documented [here](#bugs "goto-bugs").

     * Remaining taps calculation:
         * Clicked on the correct tile, the taps remaining (displayed on the screen) decreases by one.